yamaceay/raggie/README.md

         # [('A deep-sea librarian who invented underwater chess which is now played by dolphins', np.float32(0.29358667)), ('Trains butterflies for underwater marathon racing', np.float32(1.3610729)), ('Catalogs books that write themselves when no one is looking', np.float32(1.4311827)), ('Conducts orchestras of wind-up toys and raindrops', np.float32(1.5779625)), ('Creates video games that can only be played while sleeping', np.float32(1.6315038))]
     ```

-    All these methods are set `return_all_scores=False` by default, which means they return keys instead of key - similarity score pairs.
+    All retrieval methods are set `return_all_scores=False` by default, so that they return keys instead of key - similarity score pairs.

+4. Evaluate retrieval performance:
+    ```python
+    # Check retrieval performance
+    rank = raggie.evaluate_rank(query, key)
+    # Rank of document for key 'Dr. Xandor Quill': 1
+    ```

+   The rank is the number of guesses it takes to find the correct document for the given query.
+A rank of 1 means the document was found on the first try.
+A high rank might indicate that the query embedding needs improvement.

-4. Evaluate and visualize:
+5. Evaluate and visualize:
     Use the `RaggiePlotter` class to visualize embeddings in 2D space using t-SNE.
 You can also cluster embeddings and annotate centroids with group names.

     ```python
     # Import for visualization
     from raggie.utils import RaggiePlotter

-    # Check retrieval performance
-    rank = raggie.evaluate_rank(query, key)
-    # Rank of document 'I am looking for a librarian who has specialized in underwater chess mostly played by dolphins' for key 'Dr. Xandor Quill': 1

     # Visualize embeddings
+    keys = ["Dr. Xandor Quill", "Coach Zenith Stormweaver", "Librarian Pixel Stardust", … more keys]

     plotter = RaggiePlotter(model)
     plotter.plot(keys, n_clusters=5)
     ```

 ![Raggie Visualization Example](https://raw.githubusercontent.com/yamaceay/raggie/refs/heads/master/assets/tsne.png)

-For a complete working example, check `examples/user.py` in the project directory.

-### Extending Data Handling
+## Extending Data Handling

 The current implementation uses abstract classes for allowing custom functionality in data handling, model training and visualization.
 You can extend the functionality by implementing your own logic by respecting the interfaces provided in each file.